Stool consists of waste products that are eliminated from the body. The color of stool is usually related to what we eat and can range widely.

 How does stool get its color?

-What can change the color of bowel movements?
+What is the color of normal stool?

 What does red stool mean?